chinkiuc/engg1340_group_project/README.md

 # How to play

-It is a word-guessing game.
+--The first game is a word-guessing game.

 *Basic game rules